dilawar/ncbs/handbook/student_handbook.markdown

 library privileges revoked for a period of time.
 Library privileges may be revoked permanently for multiple or serious offences.

-**Newly arrived journals, magazines, and newspapers:** New items cannot be issued out of the library before a specified period.
+## Newly arrived journals, magazines, and newspapers
+ New items cannot
+be issued out of the library before a specified period.
 The period for 'in library use only' will be indicated on each item.
 This will vary and is determined by the librarian from the general pattern of use and requirements.

-**Online access to journals and resources:** The library subscribes to many online full-text journals and other digital resources.
+## Online access to journals and resources
+ The library subscribes to
+many online full-text journals and other digital resources.
 It regularly adds new online journals and resources to the collection.
 This service is available to all network users.
 Please note that due to licensing